 - 50+ countries (last verified on 1st of March 2018)

 Of course, all the convenient features in the world won’t help you if your VPN isn’t secure.
 Fortunately, TorGuard employs some of the best modern technology for keeping your data safe.

 First, it supports a wide variety of VPN protocols: OpenVPN, PPTP, L2TP/IPSec, SSTP, and iKEV2.
 So if you need to switch to another protocol, or you just prefer not to use the industry-standard OpenVPN, you have plenty of choices.
-(Of course, we generally recommend OpenVPN if you can use it.)
+(Of course, I generally recommend OpenVPN if you can use it.)

 You can also use AES-256 encryption, which is the industry standard for strong protection.
 There are other options if you want them, but using 256-bit encryption is your best bet for staying secure.

 TorGuard’s secure DNS servers and built-in DNS and IPv6 leak protection add another level of security.
 While some VPNs tell you to turn off IPv6, TorGuard has a built-in option for preventing leaks, saving you the hassle of figuring out how to dig into your computer’s settings to make the tweaks.
-That’s something we really like to see.
+That’s something I really like to see.

 You also have the option to completely turn off your internet connection when TorGuard isn’t running to ensure that you’re always protected when you’re on the internet.
 No more forgetting to turn on your VPN!